theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 Writing comments in Arduino; any text beginning with `//` is ignored or use this `/*` `*/` at the start & end for a block of comments.

 ### :rotating_light: Lingua Arduino
 The Arduino programming language can be divided in three main parts: functions, values (variables and constants), and structure.
-See the [reference page](http://arduino.cc/en/Reference/HomePage) for documentation of Arduino language constructs.
+See the [reference page](https://www.arduino.cc/reference/en/) for documentation of Arduino language constructs.

 ### :rotating_light: Fiddle the parameters
 You can adjust the values of the 2 delay times to see changes in blinking rhythm.
 Don't forget to compile and upload the code after you made changes.

+### :rotating_light: The IDE 2.0 Autocomplete Feature
+The Autocomplete Feature is a tool designed to increase your knowledge while writing code faster.

+To enable (or disable) autocompletion, you need to navigate to File > Preferences and tick (or untick) the box next to "Editor Quick Suggestions".

+In order to use the auto-complete feature, you first need to select your board (this feature doesn't work till the board is selected).
+Once that is done, the suggestions should start popping up as soon as your start typing characters, as per the documentation.

+However, in some cases, this doesn't always happen  you might need to click "Ctrl + Space" for the suggestions to appear.

 ### :rotating_light: Other actuators
 The LED can easily be substituted by other actuator as: